silnrsi/font-busra/documentation/ap_analysis.md

 # Attachment Point Analysis

-This document describes each of the attachment points giving its old and new name.
+This document describes each of the attachment points.

 | AP Name | Description                                          |
 | ------- | ---------------------------------------------------- |